temporalio/temporal-learning/docs/tutorials/infrastructure/binary/index.md

 sudo chmod +x /usr/bin/temporal-server
 ```

 You'll also need the Temporal UI server.
-The Temporal UI Server is a standalone binary that can also be obtained from its [Github Releases page](https://github.com/temporalio/ui-server/releases).
-Download the newest binary for your operating system and extract it on the command line using `curl` and `tar`:
+The Temporal UI Server hooks in to a Temporal Core Server and provides a web-based UI for displaying information about Workflow Executions.
+It is a standalone binary that can also be obtained from its [Github Releases page](https://github.com/temporalio/ui-server/releases).
+Download the latest binary for your operating system and extract it on the command line using `curl` and `tar`:

 ```bash
 curl -OL https://github.com/temporalio/ui-server/releases/download/v2.28.0/ui-server_2.28.0_linux_amd64.tar.gz